 Research conducted at Wharton found that — taking into account all extraction costs — the average listed gold-mining company trades at a 72% discount compared to the value of precious metal sitting in the mines it operates.
 The reason?
 A lack of stakeholder support.

-“It used to be the case that the value of a gold mine was based on three variables; the amount of gold in the ground, the cost of extraction and the world price of gold.
+“The value of a gold mine [used to be] based on the amount of gold in the ground, the cost of extraction and the world price of gold.
 Today, I can show you two mines identical on these three variables that differ in their valuation by an order of magnitude.
 Why?
-Because one has local support and the other doesn’t.”
+One has local support and the other doesn’t.”

 It’s not just mining, either.
 A growing body of evidence confirms what common sense suggests: that being considerate of your stakeholders is just good business and leads to long-term profits.
 In the United Kingdom, it’s even a legal obligation — while the country may not be famed for its underground lodes, every one of its boards must, by law, take into account the impact of its decision on its stakeholders.

 But doing so in an effective fashion means more than the occasional board paper on suppliers or the environment.
 It requires making stakeholders an integral part of the decision-making process — something few boards manage to do today, according to both our latest research and the findings of others.

 “The majority of companies have not set up formal frameworks for ensuring the board is able to consider the interests of stakeholders within its decision-making process.”